 The 2016 Ofsted report stated that 'Excellent strategic and operational management resulted in achievement of good outcomes for learners'.

 Does your setting have a particular training need that we can help you with?
+Perhaps you are organising your next Inset Day and are looking for ideas?
 We can offer very competitively priced in-house training delivered by one of our experienced tutors, at a time to suit you - morning, afternoon, twilight or evening.

 For a list of available workshops and information on costs, please see our In-house and Bespoke Workshops flyer.